markszulc/experience-manager-learn.en/help/tutorials/develop-spa-react/integrate-spa.md

     These are standard build scripts made [available](https://create-react-app.dev/docs/available-scripts) by the Create React App.

     The only difference is the addition of `&& clientlib` to the `build` script.
-This extra instruction is responsible for copying the compiled SPA into the `ui.apps` project as a client-side library during a build.
+This extra instruction is responsible for copying the compiled SPA into the `ui.apps` module as a client-side library during a build.

     The npm module [aem-clientlib-generator](https://github.com/wcm-io-frontend/aem-clientlib-generator) is used to facilitate this.

-6. Open the file `ui.frontend/clientlib.config.js`. `clientlib.config.js` is the configuration file used by [aem-clientlib-generator](https://github.com/wcm-io-frontend/aem-clientlib-generator#clientlibconfigjs) to determine where to generate the client library.
+6. Inspect the file `ui.frontend/clientlib.config.js`. `clientlib.config.js` is the configuration file used by [aem-clientlib-generator](https://github.com/wcm-io-frontend/aem-clientlib-generator#clientlibconfigjs) to determine where to generate the client library.

-7. Open the file `ui.frontend/pom.xml`.
+7. Inspect the file `ui.frontend/pom.xml`.
 This file transforms the `ui.frontend` folder into a [Maven module](http://maven.apache.org/guides/mini/guide-multiple-modules.html).
-The `pom.xml` file has been updated to use the [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin) to trigger the commands `npm run test` and `npm run build` during a Maven build, i.e `mvn clean install -PautoInstallSinglePacakge`
+The `pom.xml` file has been updated to use the [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin) to **test** and **build** the SPA during a Maven build.

-8. Finally open the file `index.js` at `ui.frontend/src/index.js`:
+8. Inspect the file `index.js` at `ui.frontend/src/index.js`:

     ```js
     //ui.frontend/src/index.js